 Texas State Commercial Filming Policy

-1. All requests for commercial non-news photography, film making or videotaping at Texas State should be directed to the director or assistant director of the University News Service (UNS).
+1. All requests for commercial non-news photography, film making or videotaping at Texas State should be directed to the director or assistant director of the Office of Media Relations (OMR).

-2. Once a decision has been made to permit film making, the UNS will be responsible for working with the production company and coordinating its efforts with all appropriate university offices.
+2. Once a decision has been made to permit film making, the OMR will be responsible for working with the production company and coordinating its efforts with all appropriate university offices.

 The university will consider permitting the making of photographs, films and videotapes on campus for commercial non-news purposes on the basis of the following guidelines: